 In this step, the PeriodicNotificationSubscription resource type described in Table G.2.2-3 shall be used with CREATE operation.

-NOTE: POST operation shall be used for this CREATE operation.
+NOTE: POST operation is used for this CREATE operation.

 After the successful creation of subscription, the Hosting CSE shall receive the response.